MamaxeFinders/CarWash_IHM/README.md

-# CarWash_IHM
-This project can be used for industrial purpose in order to allow relays activation following user payment.
-An additional SYSTEM board is used in order to monitor the environment and interact with the admin (using Telegram for push notification and Google Sheet for data acquisition).

 ## This repository showcase a CAISSE automation system built with ESP32 modules

 ### The whole operation is devided into two following module.